timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 ## Problem

-Let's say we have a string containing non-negative integers separated by commas, that we need to parse and return an array of unsigned integers.
+Let's say we have a string containing non-negative integers separated by commas, that we need to parse and return as an array of unsigned integers.
 For example, after processing the input:

 ```
 "123,456,789"